 1883

-Estimated population of the city now numbered 1,500.
+Mandan's population surges to 2,500 with the completion of the river bridge and maintenance facilities for the railroad.
 Mandan claimed to have constructed more houses than any other in Dakota Territory.

-With the opening of the Heart River bridge, the US Army changed its supply contract to require delivery to Mandan instead of Bismarck.
-The loss of freight traffic from the east side of the river forced the steam ferries to lower their price, prompting more immigrants to arrive by water into Mandan.
+With the opening of a bridge across the Heart River, the US Army changed its supply contract to require delivery to Mandan instead of Bismarck.
+The loss of freight traffic from the east side of the river forced the river ferries to lower their price, prompting more immigrants to arrive by water.

 1883 Hagers Block (NW corner Main and 5th NW)